LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

 .. note:: The loop index arguments for each lambda expression used in a RAJA
           kernel loop body **must match** the contents of the *iteration space tuple* in number, order, and type.
-Not all index arguments must be used in each lambda, but they all must appear for the RAJA kernel to be well-formed.
-In particular, your code may not compile if this is not done correctly.
+Not all index arguments must be used in each lambda, but they **all must appear** for the RAJA kernel to be well-formed.
+In particular, your code will not compile if this is not done correctly.
+If an argument is unused in a lambda expression, you may include its type and omit its name in the argument list to avoid compiler warnings just as one would do for a regular C++ method.

 For RAJA nested loops implemented with ``RAJA::kernel``, as shown here, the loop nest ordering is determined by the order of the nested policies, starting